 - 3.1.
 Number of Players.
-Each team shall have seven (7) players on the field, including the goalkeeper.
-If agreed to by both teams' head coaches, teams may play with eight (8) players, including the goalkeeper.
-The referee must be informed of the number of players before the game can begin.
-Each team must have at least five (5) players on the field, including the goalkeeper, to start or continue the game.
-The game shall be temporarily paused when either team has fewer than five (5) players on the field, for example, when a player is off the field being treated for an injury, having equipment issues, or any other reason.
-The game shall be terminated if either team can no longer field at least five (5) players. - a.
+Each team shall have no more than nine (9) players on the field, including the goalkeeper.
+Each team must have at least six (6) players on the field, including the goalkeeper, to start or continue the game.
+The game shall be temporarily paused when either team has fewer than six (6) players on the field, for example, when a player is off the field being treated for an injury, having equipment issues, or any other reason.
+The game shall be terminated if either team can no longer field at least six (6) players. - a.
 Grace Period.
 Each team shall be ready to play with the minimum number of players within ten (10) minutes after the scheduled kickoff time.
 If a team is not ready to play by this time, the game shall not be played. - 3.2.
 Substitutions.
 Unlimited substitutions may be made at any stoppage in play.
 The referee shall give players permission to enter and leave the field. - 3.3.
 Goal Differential (Extra Players on the Field).
-If any U10 recreational team scores four (4) goals more than its opponent, the trailing team's coach can add one (1) extra field player (with the referee's permission).
+If any U11 or U12 recreational team scores four (4) goals more than its opponent, the trailing team's coach can add one (1) extra field player (with the referee's permission).
 The extra player can remain on the field as long as there is a four or more goal differential.
 The trailing team's coach can only add a maximum of one (1) extra player even if the goal differential is more than four (4) goals.
 The leading team's coach always has the option of removing one or more field players to keep the game enjoyable (up to the minimum number of players required to continue the game). - 3.4.
 Participation.
 Every player must play at least 50% of the game provided the player complies with Item 15 of the "Additional SYA Soccer Club Rules, Policies, and Procedures."
 No player shall play the entire game unless each eligible player has played at least three-quarters of the total game time.
 Coaches, not the referee, are responsible for enforcing participation rules. - a.
-For U10 recreational games, the goalkeeper shall play no more than 50% of the total game time as a goalkeeper.
+For U11 and U12 recreational games, the goalkeeper shall play no more than 50% of the total game time as a goalkeeper.
 Violations of this rule should be reported by the coach in writing (email preferred) to the appropriate Age Group Coordinator no later than 24 hours after the game.
 If facts are validated, the game will result in a forfeit with zero (0) goals for the offending team and three (3) goals for the other team. - 3.5.
 Special-Needs Players.
 The referee shall not prevent any special-needs player from participating in a game unless there is a safety issue (for any player, not just the special-needs player).
 Special-needs players are subject to the Laws of the Game and SYA Soccer rules and policies, although the referee may provide special consideration if it is in the best interest of the game.
 There shall be no protest by any coach as to whether a special-needs player can play.
 Any concerns will be referred to SYA Soccer after the game has been completed.